-If "WAIT" appears on the display, it indicates that the inside of the player unit may be too hot due to the very high ambient temperature.
+If "WAIT" appears on the display, it indicates inside the player unit may be too hot due to the very high ambient temperature.
 Remove the disc or magazine from the player and allow the player to cool down.

 If "Err 1" appears on the display, it indicates the disc is dirty, damaged, or it was inserted up-side down.
 Clean the disc or insert it correctly.